 To enroll for UMass 298Y you must have earned at least 45 credits by the time you do your internship and have a GPA of 2.0 or higher.
 NOTE: UMass 298Y: Practicum must be graded as a Pass/Fail and will not fulfill any English Departmental requirements, but may count towards general elective credits.

 See what internships are available and learn about the process for registering.
-You can collect an academic contract online from Career Services or from the Field Experience Program in the Career Services building at 511 Goodell, 545-2224.
+You would complete an Internship Experience Contract in Handshake.
+If you have additional questions, contact the Central Careet Services Field Experience Program in 511 Goodell, email email@example.com, or call 413-545-2224.

 What is a Co-op?

 A co-op is a paid, non-credit position that gives you the opportunity to work with professionals in a field of interest.
 You will experience that workplace first-hand, develop new skills, and explore professional goals.
-You need to have a 2.0 GPA overall to do a co-op placement.
-Placements must normally be completed prior to graduation, although if you are in your fourth year and still have no job experience you may ask your counselor about our Second Chance co-op program.
-The process of registering for a co-op is similar to that for an internship: check in with the English Undergraduate Advising Office or a Career Services counselor for further details.
+You need to have earned at least 45 credits and have a 2.0 GPA overall to do a co-op placement.
+Placements must be completed prior to graduation, so if you are in your fourth year and still have no job experience you may change your graduation date in SPIRE in order to participate in a Co-op.
+The process of registering for a co-op is similar to that for an internship: check in with the English Undergraduate Advising Office or a Central Career Services Field Experience Program Office for details.